ivadomed/model-spinal-rootlets/README.md

 The goal of this project is to develop a deep learning (DL)-based method to segment and locate the spinal rootlets.

+A script to convert nerve segmentation to spinal level is also available.

 [Google slides](https://docs.google.com/presentation/d/1ZHliup_Mtk0OcmI1qkwmOIY7Ml4mO6vewIwFQjMMMPo/edit?usp=sharing) to
 summarize this project are also available.